ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Experiments

 \subsection{Ablation Study}

-\textbf{Effectiveness of ID-aware Initialization and Guidance.} We present the visual in Fig.\ref{fig:ID-aware ablation} result to show the effectiveness of our ID-aware Initialization and Guidance method. (a) By replacing the normal map obtained through ID-aware Geometry Supervision with the normal map extracted from DPT\cite{Ranftl2021, Ranftl2020}, we can observe that without ID-aware Geometry Supervision, the generated geometry loses many facial details. (b) When removing the ID-aware Guidance Enhancement in the texture generation stage, we can see that the faces lose the constraints imposed by identity information and easily produce artifacts for large angles (e.g., side faces) without sufficient reference image information. (c) We compare our ID-aware Initialization results with the use of Flame as the initialization geometry.
-As Flame aligns only with the facial landmarks, the head portions other than the face in the in-the-wild images are difficult to align with the initialization geometry, leading to difficulty in optimizing the geometry.
+\textbf{Effectiveness of ID-aware Initialization and Guidance.} We present the visual result in Fig.\ref{fig:ID-aware ablation} result to show the effectiveness of our ID-aware Initialization and Guidance method. (a) By replacing the normal map obtained through ID-aware Geometry Supervision with the normal map extracted from DPT\cite{Ranftl2021, Ranftl2020}, we can observe that without ID-aware Geometry Supervision, the generated geometry loses many facial details. (b) When removing the ID-aware Guidance Enhancement in the texture generation stage, we can see that the faces lose the constraints imposed by identity information and easily produce artifacts for large angles (e.g., side faces) without sufficient reference image information. (c) We compare our ID-aware Initialization results by using Flame as the initialization geometry.
+As Flame aligns only with the facial landmarks, the head portions other than the face in the images are difficult to align with the initialization geometry, leading to difficulty in geometry optimization.

-\textbf{Effectiveness of ID-Consistent Texture Inpainting and Refinement.} As shown in Fig.\ref{fig:ablation texture}, without (a) Texture refinement stage, relying solely on inpainting can lead to discontinuous boundaries between each inpainting step, which is particularly noticeable at the intersection of the ears and hair.
-Additionally, if we do not adopt (b) Progressive Inpainting to complete the texture, but instead use a view-surrounding approach, incoherent texture colors will be generated (e.g. yellow part at the neck).
+\textbf{Effectiveness of ID-Consistent Texture Inpainting and Refinement.} As shown in Fig.\ref{fig:ablation texture}, without (a) Texture refinement=, relying solely on inpainting can lead to discontinuous boundaries between each inpainting step, which is particularly noticeable at the intersection of the ears and hair.
+Without (b) Progressive Inpainting to complete the texture and instead use a view-surrounding approach, incoherent texture colors will be generated (e.g. yellow part at the neck).